Teresa Ganzel: Reputation

 TV writer Mark Evanier said: "[Ganzel] took the Matinee Lady from being someone to be ogled and laughed-at because her I.Q. was lower than her bra-size to being a skilled comic actress playing that kind of character...This all may wind up to a tiny milestone in the evolution of women on TV but I think it's quite real and that Teresa deserves some real credit."

+Personal life

+Ganzel had dated her Tom and Jerry Kids and Droopy, Master Detective co-star Frank Welker.